-Why we're repairing Redcliffe Bridge, why work stopped, and how long the repairs will take.
+Why we repaired Redcliffe Bridge, why work stopped, and how long the repairs took.

-We restarted work to refurbish Redcliffe Bascule Bridge in June 2022.
+We restarted work to refurbish Redcliffe Bascule Bridge in June 2022 and completed the project in the summer of 2023.

 Why work stopped